Edgio/terraform-provider-edgecast/docs/resources/waf_scopes.md

 - `acl_audit_id` (String) Indicates the system-defined ID for the access rule that will audit production traffic for this Security Application Manager configuration.
 - `acl_prod_action` (Block Set, Max: 1) Describes the type of action that will take place when the access rule defined within the `acl_prod_id` argument is violated. (see [below for nested schema](#nestedblock--scope--acl_prod_action))
 - `acl_prod_id` (String) Indicates the system-defined ID for the access rule that will be applied to production traffic for this Security Application Manager configuration.
-- `bots_prod_action` (Block Set, Max: 1) Describes the browser challenge that will be applied to requests that satisfy the bot rule set defined within the `bot_prod_id` argument. (see [below for nested schema](#nestedblock--scope--bots_prod_action))
-- `bots_prod_id` (String) Indicates the system-defined ID for the bots rule that will be applied to production traffic for this Security Application Manager configuration.
+- `bot_manager_config_id` (String) Indicates the system-defined ID for the bot manager that will be applied to production traffic for this Security Application Manager configuration.
 - `host` (Block Set, Max: 1) Describes a hostname match condition. (see [below for nested schema](#nestedblock--scope--host))
 - `limit` (Block List) Identifies the set of rate rules that will be enforced for this Security Application Manager configuration and the enforcement action that will be applied to rate limited requests. (see [below for nested schema](#nestedblock--scope--limit))
 - `name` (String) Indicates the name assigned to the Security Application Manager configuration.